-Volcarona is a Pokemon that hasn't lost a step since 5th gen. and is one of a very small handful of Pokemon that despite having a x4 Stealth Rock weakness are still very powerful threats.
+- Volcarona is a Pokémon that hasn't lost a step since 5th gen. and is one of a very small handful of Pokémon that despite having a x4 Stealth Rock weakness, is still a very powerful threat.
 However, in order to be at its maximum effectiveness, requires hazards to be removed from the field.
-Crobat can easily accommodate this, and can even weaken and Taunt some of the Pokemon that Volcarona has trouble OHKO'ing.
+Crobat can easily accommodate this, and can even weaken and Taunt some of the Pokémon that Volcarona has trouble OHKO'ing.
 Once Volcarona has the opportunity to use one Quiver Dance, there are very few Pokemon that can handle it.
-Volcarona even has defensive potential with a bulky Quiver Dance to tank hits alongside Crobat while eliminating threats that the rest ofteam can't handle.
+Volcarona even has defensive potential with a bulky Quiver Dance to tank hits alongside Crobat while eliminating threats that the rest of the team can't handle.

-Mamoswine isn't the most versatile Pokemon, but the few things it can do, it can do very very well.
+- Mamoswine isn't the most versatile Pokémon, but the few things it can do, it can do very very well.
 It can lay down Hazards early on very reliably, hit opposing Dragons and Flying types with a powerful priority Ice Shard, and KO a multitude of threats with STAB Earthquake.
-Mamoswine's unique Ground/Ice typing grants it an immunity to the Electric attacks that Crobat doesn't want to take as well as a neutrality to Rock type attacks and a convenient neutrality to Stealth Rock.
+Mamoswine's unique Ground/Ice typing grants it an immunity to the Electric attacks that Crobat doesn't want to take as well as neutrality to Rock-type attacks and convenient neutrality to Stealth Rock.
 Mamoswine's only drawback is its less than stellar bulk and weakness to common attacking types such as Fighting and Water.
-Some defensive investment can remedy this, however Mamoswine is best suited to what it does best, hitting hard and laying down Stealth Rock if necessary.
+Some defensive investment can remedy this, however, Mamoswine is best suited to what it does best, hitting hard and laying down Stealth Rock if necessary.

 Crobat UU/OU BW2 Battle